-The acquainted differential $\lambda$-calculist could relate the arrows in Definition~\ref{def:log_rels} and the terms of \cite[Def.\ 4.8]{KerjeanPedrot24}, putting the appropriate duality.
-In Proposition~\ref{prop:Pm_to_me} we show in which sense the two constructions are equivalent.
-But (one of) the point of our definition is explicit these constructions using the familiar operations of pushforwards and dual maps.
-Finally, remembering cotangent spaces and their dependently typed nature, the $g$ in $M \bowtie_B^A (f,g)$ should really be understood as $g:T_{f(a)}^*B \lto T_a^*A$, for an $a\in A$.
+The expert differential $\lambda$-calculist could relate the arrows in Definition~\ref{def:log_rels} and the terms of \cite[Def.\ 4.8]{KerjeanPedrot24}, or wait Proposition~\ref{prop:Pm_to_me} where we show in which sense the two constructions are equivalent.
+But (one of) the points of our definition is to make these constructions explicit using the familiar operations of pushforwards and dual maps.
+Finally, remembering cotangent spaces and their dependently typed nature, the $g$ in $M \bowtie_B^A (f,g)$ should be intuitively understood as $g:T_{f(a)}^*B \lto T_a^*A$, for an $a\in A$.